Agagnier35/simplAuto-frontend/README.md

 ## How to create a new component

-1. Create a folder named *YourComponentName*
+1. Create a folder named _YourComponentName_
-2. Write your component in a *YourComponentName.tsx*
+2. Write your component in a **index.tsx**
-3. To help you develop your component, create a *YourComponentName.stories.tsx*.
+3. To help you develop your component, create a **index.stories.tsx.**
 4. Create as many story to cover the important use cases of your new component

 Example:

 ```Javascript
 storiesOf('Button', module)